lorenswenson/Docker-Emacs-Python-Configuration/README.md

 * It allows the container to use the display which is great for matplotlib.
 * It maps the port 6006 which allows access to tensorboard at http://localhost:6006
 * The alias launches emacs within the container with a specified geometry, font, and colors.
+* Only mapped directories, namely those with the home directory, will be available.
+You'll need to escape emacs to access host OS files outside these mounted volumes.
+* ~/.emacs.d/ will be mounted in the docker container.
+This gives access to emacs packages installed on the host OS.

 5) Run